 While data integration began with organizations realizing they would need more than one solution to collate and manage all the data they’d received, we’ve since discovered how to manage the complexities and challenges of linking multiple datasets.
 Using techniques that consolidate operations and support your business’s technical and analytical needs is at the heart of any successful data integration solution.

 With data integration, you’re able to connect software to establish a continuous and effective data flow from end-to-end across your organization, ensuring all key players have access to the data they need, whenever they need it.

 Azure Functions, Azure Data Factory, and Azure Logic Apps are just a few of the Microsoft services that can help you efficiently solve complex data challenges.

 Learn more about Azure integration services.

 Get started with an Azure free account

-Enjoy popular analytics services free for 12 months, more than 25 services free always, and $200 credit to use in your first 30 days.
+Enjoy popular analytics services free for 12 months, more than 25 services free always, and USD 200 credit to use in your first 30 days.

 Connect with an Azure sales specialist

 Get advice on getting started with analytics in Azure.
-Ask questions, learn about pricing and best practises, and get help designing a solution to meet your needs.
+Ask questions, learn about pricing and best practices, and get help designing a solution to meet your needs.